 - The cure for flabbiness is more exercise (and point 1 above).
 In my case a few exercises every morning for about 15 mins coupled with 30 mins walk or a 20 mins cycle will do the trick.
 The trouble is I don’t like going out in the rain.

-- The cure for impure thoughts is to catch them as they come up and bring them captive to Christ (2 Corinthians 10:5).
-The trouble is that deep down I enjoy them (yuk!).
+- The cure for impure thoughts is to catch them as they appear in my mind and bring them captive to Christ (2 Corinthians 10:5).

 - The cure for poverty is to live within my income, not to spend more than I earn.
 The trouble is I want the “freedom” that comes with being able to buy something when I want it.